OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 $ ./to.prod.sh
 ```

-Explanations on how to deploy the generated archive are given by the script.
+Explanations on how to deploy the generated archive are given interactively by the script.

 You will notice that this archive will zip all the HTML/CSS/JavaScript/etc resources into a zip file that will be used
 at runtime when a Web Interface is required.
 The `http-tiny-server` can get the resources it needs from a zip, to minimize its footprint.